 - Some ArcMap tools will save output to a default geodatabase in your Windows profile if you don't specify a location, and your output is likely to get lost on a public computer.

-- Some ArcMap tools are more robust when the inputs -- and especially the outputs -- are contained within a geodatabase.
+- Some ArcMap tools are more robust when the inputs and/or the outputs are contained within a geodatabase.